-Wire fraud is a federal offense due to the different jurisdictions that are involved and the sophistication of those types of cases.
-Anything that involves computers and moving things across state lines, the feds will usually get involved because they have the ability to tackle criminal issues that are both sophisticated and involve different jurisdictions.
-Our federal criminal defense lawyers are providing an overview below.
+Wire fraud is a federal offense due to the various jurisdictions involved and the complexity of these types of cases.
+Anything that involves computers and moving things across state lines typically draws the attention of the feds, as they have the authority to address complex and multi-jurisdictional criminal issues.
+Our federal criminal defense lawyers provide an overview below.

-If the crime is a wire fraud federal case, then law enforcement, the FBI, and Homeland Security will use certain methods to be able to figure out what the person did.
-If it involves high dollar amounts, the feds get involved because the state government and the state local law enforcement agencies don't usually have the resources and time to track and successfully prosecute some of these more sophisticated wire fraud related offenses.
+If the crime is a wire fraud federal case, then law enforcement, including the FBI and Homeland Security, will use specific methods to determine what the person did.
+If it involves high dollar amounts, the feds get involved because state governments and local law enforcement agencies often lack the resources and time to track and successfully prosecute some of these more sophisticated wire fraud-related offenses.

-There are a lot of wire fraud cases at the federal level under 18 U.S.C. § 1343, much more than at the state level, and it's usually because it involves a level of sophistication.
-The federal government also has more manpower than the state government to track these crimes successfully and prosecute them.
+There are numerous wire fraud cases at the federal level, under 18 U.S.C. § 1343, which far exceed those at the state level, primarily due to the higher level of sophistication involved.
+The federal government also has more manpower than the state government to effectively track and prosecute these crimes.

 Examples Of Federal Wire Fraud Cases

-Any time money is being moved from one bank account to another in an illegal manner, the federal authorities will be in charge of wire fraud.
-For example, I've seen some schemes on the Internet where people are tricked into spending money from their account and transferring funds into the thief's account.
+Whenever money is transferred from one bank account to another in an unauthorized manner, federal authorities are responsible for investigating wire fraud.
+For example, I've seen some schemes on the Internet where people are tricked into spending money from their accounts and transferring funds into the thief's account.

 This would fall in the category of wire fraud.
 Another example is when criminals launder money by using an innocent person's bank account.
-The innocent person is given a check of about $5,000, they run that through their bank account, take the money, they get a little piece of the money for their trouble, and the criminal takes the rest of the money.
+The innocent person is given a check of about $5,000, which they run through their bank account.
+They take the money, receive a small portion for their trouble, and the criminal retains the rest.

 Meanwhile, the original owner of that money, who's an unsuspecting victim, loses their money.
-Thus, the authorities are going to pinpoint that activity as wire fraud because the money was wired from one place to another.
+Thus, the authorities will likely classify that activity as wire fraud because the money was transferred from one location to another.
 It was also done with criminal intent.
-Anybody that was part of that scheme and knew what was going on can be charged with wire fraud.
+Anyone who was part of that scheme and knew what was happening can be charged with wire fraud.

-We usually see wire fraud crimes where bank accounts are being used to move money that is part of a criminal enterprise.
-The criminal enterprise can be drugs, some sort of trickery on the Internet, or somebody who is working at a big company that's moving unauthorized money from the company into their own account.
+We typically see wire fraud crimes where bank accounts are used to transfer money that is part of a criminal enterprise.
+The criminal enterprise can involve drugs, some form of Internet trickery, or an employee working at a large company who is transferring unauthorized funds from the company into their own account.
 These kinds of activities are considered wire fraud.

 Charged With Wire Fraud In A State Where You Don't Live

 If you move money from one location to another, both states can charge you with wire fraud.
 If they can prove that the money passed through their state and that the source of the money was involved in an illegal criminal activity, that person can be charged with wire fraud.
-This is a situation that is ripe for the Feds to get involved.
+This is a situation that is ripe for federal intervention.

-For example, Los Angeles Police Department is not going to be able to operate in another state.
+For example, the Los Angeles Police Department will not be able to operate in another state.
 All they'd be able to do is call the other state's agency, tell them about the situation, and see if they will cooperate.

 The federal authorities have authority everywhere in every state.
-The FBI in the state where the mail or fraud is occurring can intercept the package and deal with the criminal activity that is going on.
+The FBI in the state where the mail or fraud is occurring can intercept the package and address the criminal activity that is taking place.

 Can I Be Convicted Of Wire Fraud If I Didn't Receive Any Stolen Money?